hpaluch-pil/bazel-cross-example/README.md

 These targets are supported:

 1. Local x86_64 using system GCC
-1. Exteranl Linaro/aarch64 toolchain in /opt (see below)
+1. External Linaro/aarch64 toolchain in /opt (see below)
 1. embedded Linux (elinux) aarch64 target from TensorFlow (TF)
 1. embedded Linux (elinux) amrhf (32 bit ARM with Hardware Float) target from TensorFlow (TF)